Go to All Blogs | African Blogs | Best time to visit Blogs | Best time to visit Kruger Blog | Endemic Birds Blogs |

 Although we’ve gone into great detail about a lot of the specifics, you won’t go wrong by visiting South Africa literally during any of the twelve months of the year.
 It’s definitely not one of those countries that has a narrow window of time during which the birding is good.
 Rainfall is rarely heavy enough to interrupt birding for long, even during the rainiest season, so for example it’s not one of those “rainforest-type countries” which need to be avoided in the wet season.

 South Africa has the best weather in the world.
 That’s not an exaggeration.
 We challenge you to find a place with a better climate than sunny South Africa.
 Much of the country lies on a high-altitude plateau, so it doesn’t get too hot even in mid-summer.
 (Some of the high-mountain areas get rather cold, in fact, and snow falls each winter in the Drakensberg and the Cape Fold Mountains).
-The coast from Durban north through Zululand, as well as the Kruger National Park, does get very hot and humid in summer, though.
+The coast from Durban north through Zululand, as well as the Kruger National Park (see our Kruger national Park timing blog here), does get very hot and humid in summer, though.
 South African winters also tend to be quite mild, but please be aware that houses and smaller hotels and B&B’s are not always heated, so even though it often doesn’t get much below freezing it’s not all that much warmer inside.
 So if you don’t like cold you might consider a spring, summer, or fall trip.
 Some areas, however, such as Kruger, Zululand, and the Kgalagadi/Kalahari, are ever so mild in winter (the latter area gets cold at night, though).